CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 ### Customize Control Plane Policies

-Cumulus Linux comes out of the box with a default control plane security policy that is located in the `/etc/cumulus/acl/policy.d/` directory.
-You can see a full list of the default rules [here]({{<ref "/cumulus-linux-43/System-Configuration/Netfilter-ACLs/Default-Cumulus-Linux-ACL-Configuration" >}}).
+Cumulus Linux has a default control plane security policy in the `/etc/cumulus/acl/policy.d/` directory.
+You can see a full list of the default rules [here]({{<ref "/cumulus-linux-44/System-Configuration/Netfilter-ACLs/Default-Cumulus-Linux-ACL-Configuration" >}}).

 Best practices dictate that:

-- All ACL drops are logged
+- All ACL drops get logged
-- The use of `iptables` is required in configuration
+- The configuration requires the use of `iptables`
 - Any line with the action *LOG* must be immediately followed with the same line with the action *DROP*

-Be sure to apply changes to the default control plane policies with `cl-acltool` so that they are accelerated in hardware correctly.
+Be sure to apply changes to the default control plane policies with `cl-acltool` so that they get accelerated in hardware correctly.

 The following command installs all the ACLs and control plane policy rules in the `/etc/cumulus/acl/policy.d/` directory: